sancsoft/areageode/README.md

 An AreaGeode provides geolocation data based on a telephone area code.
 Support is provided for US and Canada area codes.

+This is handy for things such as:

+* Given a phone number, get a rough idea of where it is located
+* Given a phone number, get the state or province where it is located
+* Given a state or province, get a list of the area codes
+* Given a city, get a list of the area codes

 The database comes from the https://github.com/ravisorg/Area-Code-Geolocation-Database github repository.